Murdoch arrives in London to quell staff backlash

-LONDON Rupert Murdoch flew in to London on Thursday to address growing anger at his newspaper business and seek to reassure journalists of his commitment to their work.
+LONDON Feb 16 Rupert Murdoch flew in to London on Thursday to address growing anger at his British newspaper business and seek to reassure journalists of his commitment to their work.

 Murdoch arrived at Luton airport on Thursday evening and made no comment to reporters waiting outside his home in London.